 I’ve been thinking about aging out a lot lately.
 It only seems natural as my worn “baby” just turned four years-old.
 Do we still wear?
 Yes.
 When little legs are tired, or little hearts are sad, or you’ve had a long day at work with your mom and want her to walk in heels carrying forty pounds of you and two bags on momma’s back… for three city blocks.
 (Ask me how I know).
 Thanks again, Alisa, for lending me a wrap for said adventure.

 But more and more I find myself drawn to other projects, other subjects, other advocacy.
 Maybe I’ll write a blog about how to reclaim your house after your kids stop drawing on the walls (any day now) or about how to avoid ALL your hair turning gray while doing public school advocacy.
+If you have broken windows or door in your house because of the kids, valleyglass.com offers a repair in home window boise id area.
+They also do replacements and installations.
 Maybe I’ll write about my misadventures in marriage and love or how I’ve finally made peace with my mombod.
 Maybe I won’t write anymore (doubt it).
 Whatever I do, though, I am always going to be a babywearer.

 See… I’m not aging out, I am aging up.